Cancer: There’s An App for That (2020 Update)

 CaringBridge

-CaringBridge is another free app created in association with the CaringBridge, a social networking site for people living with chronic medical conditions.
+CaringBridge is another free app created in association with CaringBridge, a social networking site for people living with chronic medical conditions.
 CaringBridge allows you to post health updates and any other information you would like to share with family and friends.
 It is perfect for those times when you get a test result and don’t feel up to calling all of your loved ones to share the news.

 My Medical

 There are so many free apps available that it often isn’t worth paying for one.
 That being said, My Medical can be an extremely useful tool in some situations.
-The app stores all medical information from allergies and medications to previous surgeries and specialist contact details.
-It can also warehouse more than one person’s information, making it ideal for couples and families.
+The app stores all medical information, from allergies and medications to previous surgeries and specialist contact details.
+It can also store more than one person’s information, making it ideal for couples and families.
 My Medical contains a section to record lab results, a useful feature often missing from other medical apps.

 Moodfit